Shimimedina/Salary-Calculator/README.md

 - **Hourly Rate and Work Hours Input**: Allows users to specify hourly rates and work hours, enabling precise salary calculations.
 - **Overtime Calculation**: Automatically calculates overtime pay based on predefined thresholds and rates, ensuring accurate salary estimations.
-- **Bonus Integration**: Incorporates options for adding bonuses, which are factored into the total salary calculation, providing a comprehensive view of earnings.
+- **Bonus Integration**: Feature in development.
+Incorporates options for adding bonuses, which are factored into the total salary calculation, providing a comprehensive view of earnings.
 - **Total Salary Calculation**: Aggregates inputs to compute the total salary, including regular pay, overtime, and bonuses, ensuring accuracy in calculations.

 ## Usage